spirit-island-builder/spirit-island-builder/docs/instructions.md

 Welcome to the Spirit Island Spirit Board editor!
 This document will help you use the Spirit Board builder.

 ### Index
-[General Icons](#general-icons) - Instructions for using icon shortcuts to have icons like dahan and elements show up on your board.
+- [General Icons](#general-icons): Instructions for using icon shortcuts to have icons like dahan and elements show up on your board.
-[Form field: Spirit Name & Art](#spirit-name-&-art) - How to fill out the Name & Art formfield
+- [Form field: Spirit Name & Art](#spirit-name-and-art): How to fill out the Name & Art formfield

 ### General Icons